Paths, Ends and The Separation Problem for Infinite Graphs: Computing infinite paths by separation

 We now assume that $\G$ is a tree, and prove the reduction $\Path{G}\geq_{T}\sep{G}$.
-We exhibit a procedure which, given a finite set $E\subset E(\G)$, a vertex $u$ in $\G\smallsetminus E$ that is incident to some edge in $E$, and using $\sep{G}$ as oracle, determines if the connected component of $\G\smallsetminus E$ containing $u$ is infinite.
+We exhibit a procedure which, given a finite set $E\subset E(\G)$, a vertex $u$ in $\G\smallsetminus E$ that is incident to some edge in $E$, and using $\Path{G}$ as oracle, determines if the connected component of $\G\smallsetminus E$ containing $u$ is infinite.
 It is clear how to use this information to check whether $E\in\sep{G}$.
 The procedure is as follows.
-We denote by $C$ be the connected component of $\G\smallsetminus E$ containing $u$.
-We start by computing the set $V$ of vertices adjacent to $u$ in the graph $\G\smallsetminus E$.
-This is possible as the graph is highly computable.
-If this set is empty, then we conclude that $C$ is certainly finite.
-If $V$ is nonempty, then we observe that, by König's infinity Lemma, $C$ is infinite if and only if it has some infinite path starting at $u$.
-Moreover, these paths are in correspondence with those infinite paths in $\G$ that start at $u$ and then visit some vertex $v\in V$.
+Let $C_u$ be the connected component of $\G\smallsetminus E$ containing $u$.
+We compute the set $V$ of vertices in $\G\smallsetminus E$ adjacent to $u$.
+If $V$ is empty then we conclude that $C_u$ is finite.
+If $V$ is nonempty, then we observe that, by König's infinity Lemma, $C_u$ is infinite if and only if it has some infinite path starting at $u$.
+These paths are in correspondence with infinite paths in $\G$ that start at $u$ and then visit some vertex $v\in V$.
 This is true because both $C$ and $\G$ are trees.
-Thus in order to decide whether $C$ is infinite, it suffices to check whether some of the finitely many elements $\{uv\mid v\in V\}$ lies in $\Path{G}$.
+Thus in order to decide whether $C$ is infinite, it suffices to check whether some of the finitely many elements $\{uv\mid v\in V\}$ lies in $\Path{G}$. \end{proof}